 WCC-UK |

-The Short-term Mentoring Scheme offers focused support around a specific issue for a fixed period.
-We maintain a database of mentors who are able to offer guidance on particular topics.
-When a mentee signs up, they are matched within two weeks with a suitable mentor.
-They may then contact this mentor about the topic mentioned on their sign-up form, and the mentor has pledged to reply within two weeks.
-Mentoring will usually be carried out by email, though any other means of communication are acceptable at the discretion of the mentor and mentee.
+Short-term Mentoring offers focused support on a specific issue for a fixed period.
+WCC maintains a database of mentors who are able to offer guidance on particular topics and challenges.
+When a mentee signs up, they are matched with a suitable mentor.
+The mentoring relationship begins when the two are introduced to each other by email and encouraged to begin their contact.
+Mentoring will usually be carried out by email, although any other means of communication are acceptable at the discretion of the mentor and mentee.
 The mentoring period should not exceed three months, and will often be shorter.

 This scheme runs all year round.